Shresht7/hex-ray/README.md

 >
 > ## Why Hexadecimal?
 >
 > The number of distinct values any sequence of digits can represent is given by the base raised to the power of the number of digits in the sequence.
 For example, a 2-bit binary (base-2) sequence can represent 2<sup>2</sup> = 4 distinct values; namely 00, 01, 10, 11.
 The 8 binary digits in a byte can represent 2<sup>8</sup> = 256 distinct values, usually interpreted as the numbers 0 to 255.
-Similarly, two-digit hexadecimal numbers can represent 16<sup>2</sup> distinct values - also 256.
+Similarly, two-digit hexadecimal (base-16) numbers can represent 16<sup>2</sup> distinct values - also 256.
 This convenient correspondence is why programmers like hexadecimal notation so much - it gives us a compact way of representing all possible byte values with just two digits!
 >
 > Actually, it's even better than you might suspect at first.
 Each hexadecimal digit aligns cleanly with four bits of the corresponding byte so the hexadecimal number 0x12 corresponds to the byte 0001_0010 and the hexadecimal number 0x34 corresponds to 0011_0100.
 This makes it really easy to read bit patterns directly from hex notation!
 >

 > [!NOTE]
 >
-> If you haven't met it before, the 0x prefix is used to indicate that a number is written in hexadecimal base.
-Similarly 0o can be used to indicate octal (base-8) and 0b to indicate binary (base-2).
+> The `0x` prefix indicates that a number is written in hexadecimal (base-16) format.
+Similarly, `0o` is used to indicate octal (base-8) and `0b` to indicate binary (base-2).

 ### `NO_COLOR` Environment Variable